Physical Pictures for Quasisymmetry in Crystals: Results

 \subsubsection{Sn/SiC}

 We consider the Sn/SiC(0001)-$1\times1$ surface, a triangular lattice of Sn atoms adsorbed on a 6H-SiC (0001) substrate [Fig.~\ref{fig:SnSiC}(a)].
 The Brillouin zone is shown in Fig.~\ref{fig:SnSiC}(b).
-This system hosts quasi-degenerate states near the $K$ point, with conflicting interpretations in the literature \cite{Yaji2019, Tao2023}.
+This system hosts quasidegenerate states near the $K$ point, with conflicting interpretations in the literature \cite{Yaji2019, Tao2023}.
 In Ref.~\cite{Yaji2019}, the authors explain the near degeneracy as an emergent mirror $M_y$ due to the wavefunction localization along atoms aligned with the Sn sublattice.
-Interestingly, their explanation was developed prior to the quasisymmetry proposal \cite{Guo2022}, and it matches our emergent symmetry picture.
+Interestingly, their explanation was developed prior to the quasisymmetry proposal \cite{Guo2022}, and it matches our emergent symmetry picture, which is further supported by the result in the Supplemental Material of Ref. \cite{PRL2024}.
 In contrast, Ref.~\cite{Tao2023} assumes atomistic SOC to identify an SU(2) quasisymmetry.
 We unify this apparent discrepancy by showing that the mirror $M_y$ quasisymmetry is consistent with the SU(2) interpretation of Ref.~\cite{Tao2023}, where $M_y$ and its $C_3$-conjugated partners act as spin rotations within the quasisymmetric subspace.

 The band structure without SOC [Fig.~\ref{fig:SnSiC}(c)] shows spin-degenerate bands near the Fermi level.
 With SOC, a small gap of $\sim$2 meV emerges at $K$ [Fig.~\ref{fig:SnSiC}(d)], forming a Rashba-like (RL) splitting.
 Neighboring bands exhibit Zeeman-like (ZL) behavior with a much larger SOC gap [Fig.~\ref{fig:SnSiC}(e)].
 These contrasting scales suggest quasisymmetries.
 The RL bands (dominated by $s$ and $p_{z}$ orbitals from Sn atoms and underlying SiC) are localized beneath the Sn sublattice.
-Although the little group $C_3$ at $K$ lacks mirror symmetry, this orbital localization [Figs.~\ref{fig:SnSiC}(f-g)] suggests emergent mirror symmetry $M_y$ \cite{Yaji2019} within both RL and ZL subspaces.
+Although the little group $C_3$ at $K$ lacks mirror symmetry, this orbital localization [Figs.~\ref{fig:SnSiC}(f) and \ref{fig:SnSiC}(g)] suggests emergent mirror symmetry $M_y$ \cite{Yaji2019} within both RL and ZL subspaces.

 To quantify quasisymmetry beyond visual orbital arguments, Fig.~\ref{fig: Mirror_SnSiC} shows the matrix elements $Q_{m,n} = \langle m | M_y | n\rangle$.
 The $Q$ matrix within both RL and ZL subspaces is nearly unitary, yielding $\epsilon = 0.968$ for the combined subspace.
 This confirms that $M_y$ reflects a robust constraint on the wavefunctions.